PepeBigotes/improvedduckduino/README.md

-<h1 align="center">Improved Duckduino</h1>
+<h1 align="center">Improved DuckDuino</h1>
 <h3 align="center">Improved version of the duckduino tool</h3>
 <img align="left" src="https://github.com/PepeBigotes/improvedduckduino/blob/master/duckduino.png" width=125px height=125px>

 <h2>About</h2>

-This is a fork of the "duckduino" tool, which is used to modify the firmware of an "Arduino Uno" board to make it act like a RubberDucky.
+This is a fork of the DuckDuino tool, which is used to modify the firmware of an Arduino Uno board to make it act like a RubberDucky.
-Check out the original version of the [duckduino tool](https://github.com/Lacerda53/duckduino).
+Check out the original version of the [DuckDuino tool](https://github.com/Lacerda53/duckduino).
 <h3>This improved version counts with:</h3>

 - Easy to use "dependencies", "autoremove" and "update" shell scripts.